lightblu/nd013-c1-vision-starter/WRITEUP.md

 ## Project overview:

+The github repository of this submissions is  https://github.com/lightblu/nd013-c1-vision-starter (main branch).

 ### Introduction: For what do we need object detection?

 Object detection is a critical component of self-driving car systems because it allows the car to detect and track objects in its environment, such as pedestrians, other vehicles, and obstacles.